-The following unaudited pro forma condensed combined balance sheet as of June 30, 2020 and the unaudited pro forma condensed combined statements of operations for the year ended June 30, 2020 are based on the historical financial statements of Akerna Corp. ("Akerna", "we", "our"), solo sciences inc. ("Solo") and Ample Organics Inc. ("Ample"), after giving effect to the acquisition of Solo, the exercise of the Solo Option, the acquisition of Ample (collectively "the Acquisitions") and after applying the assumptions and adjustments described in the accompanying notes to the unaudited pro forma condensed combined financial statements.
+The following unaudited pro forma condensed combined statements of operations for the year ended June 30, 2020 are based on the historical financial statements of Akerna Corp. ("Akerna", "we", "our"), solo sciences inc. ("Solo") and Ample Organics Inc. ("Ample"), after giving effect to the acquisition of Solo, the exercise of the Solo Option, the acquisition of Ample (collectively "the Acquisitions") and after applying the assumptions and adjustments described in the accompanying notes to the unaudited pro forma condensed combined statements of operations.